icaroland/documentation/index.md

 # The Icaro philosophy

-Icaro is a JVM programming language born as a didactic project with a great ambition in the long run: be a full JVM language (like Java/Kotlin) baked into a more pragmatic/easy ecosystem (like the one of Rust, Go, JavaScript, Python, ...) and avoid the typicals complexities of the JVM ecosystem (lot of settings into Intellij/Eclipse, complex or ugly packet managers like Maven, Gradle, ...).
+Icaro is a JVM programming language born as a didactic project with a great ambition in the long run: be a full JVM language (like Java/Kotlin) baked into a more pragmatic/easy ecosystem (Rust, Go, JavaScript, Python) and avoid the typicals complexities of the JVM ecosystem (complex setups into IDEs like Intellij/Eclipse, complex or ugly packet managers like Maven, Gradle).

 # What it's able to do